 Senior School English Department

-The Senior School English department is made up of seven members of staff, whom each bring a diverse educational and professional background to the team.
-This team brings together a wealth of teaching experience drawn from the International Baccalaureate (IB), British, Canadian, South African and Australian educational systems and educational qualifications and expertise mastered at some of the best universities in the world.
+The Senior School English department is made up of seven members of staff, each of whom brings a diverse educational and professional background to the team.
+The team has a wealth of teaching experience drawn from the International Baccalaureate (IB), British, Canadian and Australian educational systems and educational qualifications and expertise gained at some of the best universities in the world.

 All pupils at Marlborough study English and the vast majority do so at a first language level.
 All pupils pursue first language Literature and Language courses until at least the IGCSE level, with additional support provided for English as an Additional Language (EAL) pupils.
 At the IBDP level, most students continue with English as their first language, with a small number electing to pursue the Language B English course offered.
-For the IBDP, we offer the Higher Level (HL) and Standard Level (SL) Literature course, the Standard Level (SL) Language and Literature course, as well as the SL Literature and Performance course and the HL and SL Language B English course.
+For the IBDP, we offer the Language and Literature course at Higher Level (HL) and Standard Level (SL) as well as the Literature course at both HL and SL.
+In addition, the SL Literature and Performance course and the HL and SL Language B English course are available.

-The department class rooms are located in the Betjeman building, which also contain the offices of the English Department and the House Masters of many of the day houses and has direct access to the library.
+The department class rooms are located in the Betjeman building, which also contains the offices of the English Department and the House Masters of many of the day houses and has direct access to the library.
 The Department space also includes an outdoor amphitheatre known as ‘The Pit’.
-Each classroom has full audio-visual equipment, wireless internet and projectors.
-Independent and creative learning is encouraged, facilitated by the flexibility offered by Wi-Fi and Macbooks and the development of multiple literacies and thinking skills is a priority.
+Each classroom has full audio-visual equipment, wireless internet and projectors with Apple TV.
+Independent and creative learning is encouraged, facilitated by the flexibility offered by Wi-Fi and Macbooks.
+The development of multiple literacies and thinking skills is a priority.

-The English department coordinate a number of enrichment activities, including theatre visits, book buying trips and competitions for poetry and essay writing.
-Further, the English department is the home of Model United Nations (MUN) at Marlborough and leads our annual participation in MUN Conferences such as THIMUN Singapore.
+The English department coordinates a number of enrichment activities including theatre visits, book buying trips and competitions for poetry and essay writing.
+Further, the English department has been involved in Model United Nations (MUN) at Marlborough and supports our annual participation in MUN Conferences such as THIMUN Singapore.
 The English department also supports student writers through annual school publications and ad hoc publications in the media.

 Prep School English Department